 - Slice bell peppers in quarters, slice zucchini lengthwise into quarters.

 - Place peppers, zucchini, and whole cloves of garlic onto roasting pan or pizza pan (I always go with the pizza pan with the holes).
 Roast for about 30 minutes or until peel starts to separate from peppers.

 - While veggies are roasting, lightly toast pine nuts in a pan over low to medium heat.
 Once slightly browned, remove from heat and allow to cool.

-- Remove peppers from over and allow to cool slightly.
+- Remove peppers from oven and allow to cool slightly.
 You may wish to remove peel from red pepper, but totally not necessary.

-- Taste for deliciousness and add more salt and/or olive oil until desires taste and consistency is achieved.
+- Taste for deliciousness and add more salt and/or olive oil until desired taste and consistency is achieved.